mvelusce/pi-habits-tracker/README.md

 - **🔐 Password Protection**: Secure single-user authentication to protect your personal health data
 - **📊 Lifestyle Factor Tracking**: Create and track multiple daily lifestyle factors
+- **📅 Calendar View**: Monthly calendar view to visualize your lifestyle factor completion at a glance
 - **😊 Well-Being Metrics Logging**: Record your well-being metrics, energy, and stress levels throughout the day
 - **📈 Correlation Analysis**: Discover statistical relationships between your lifestyle factors and well-being metrics
 - **📱 Progressive Web App**: Works on web and can be installed on Android devices